JohnPaulinePineda/Portfolio_Project_39/docs/index.md

 3. The relationship between the categorical predictors to the <span style="color: #FF0000">CANRAT</span> target variable was statistically evaluated using the following hypotheses:
     * **Null**: Difference in the means between groups 0 and 1 is equal to zero
     * **Alternative**: Difference in the means between groups 0 and 1 is not equal to zero
-2. There is sufficient evidence to conclude of a statistically significant difference between the means of <span style="color: #FF0000">CANRAT</span> measuremens obtained from groups 0 and 1 in 3 of the 4 categorical predictors given their high t-test statistic values with reported low p-values less than the significance level of 0.05.
+2. There is sufficient evidence to conclude of a statistically significant difference between the means of <span style="color: #FF0000">CANRAT</span> measurements obtained from groups 0 and 1 in 3 of the 4 categorical predictors given their high t-test statistic values with reported low p-values less than the significance level of 0.05.
     * <span style="color: #FF0000">HDICAT_VH</span>: T.Test.Statistic=-10.605, T.Test.PValue=0.000
     * <span style="color: #FF0000">HDICAT_L</span>: T.Test.Statistic=+6.559, T.Test.PValue=0.000
     * <span style="color: #FF0000">HDICAT_M</span>: T.Test.Statistic=+5.104, T.Test.PValue=0.000